jwalton/rust-book-abridged/docs/ch17-object-oriented-features.md

 button.draw();
 ```

-Here, at compile time we know that `button` is of type `Button`, and we can work out which `draw` function to call at compile time.
+Here, the compiler knows that `button` is of type `Button`, and can work out which `draw` function to call at compile time.
 This is called _static dispatch_.

 There's a small performance impact to dynamic dispatch, since we have this extra pointer to follow at runtime.
 Also, in the static dispatch case we can do performance optimizations like inlining which are not available in the dynamic dispatch case.

 ## 17.3 - Implementing an Object-Oriented Design Pattern

-In this chapter we're going to implement a simple blogging server.
+In this section we're going to implement a simple blogging server.
 A post on the server can be in one of three states: when first created a post will be a "draft".
 Once the user is done creating the draft, they can ask for a review which will move the post to the "review" state.
-Finally once reviewer, the post will move to the "published" state.
+Finally once reviewed, the post will move to the "published" state.
 We want to make sure the text for a post isn't published to our blog site until the post is in the published state.

-This is a pretty simple example, and I'm sure you could easily imagine implementing this with a state enum and some methods on the Post, but since this is a chapter about OO design, we'll represent the state of the post using the [state pattern](https://en.wikipedia.org/wiki/State_pattern), one of the original twenty-three design patterns documented by the Gang of Four.
+This is a pretty simple example, and I'm sure you could easily imagine implementing this with a state enum and some methods on the Post, but since this is a chapter about OO design, we'll represent the state of the post using the [state pattern](https://en.wikipedia.org/wiki/State_pattern), one of the original twenty-three design patterns documented by the [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns).
 (We're going to actually implement this twice - once using the OO pattern, and once in a way that's a bit more natural for Rust.)
-You can find the finished code for this example on [this book's github page](https://github.com/jwalton/rust-book-abridged/tree/master/examples/ch17-post-state-pattern].
+You can find the finished code for this example in [this book's github repo](https://github.com/jwalton/rust-book-abridged/tree/master/examples/ch17-post-state-pattern).

 As [Wikipedia](https://en.wikipedia.org/wiki/State_pattern) puts it: